latifaalk7/Computational_Drug_Discovery/README.md

 <img width="792" height="274" alt="Screenshot 2026-09-05 at 4 42 37 PM" src="https://github.com/user-attachments/assets/47591408-fa90-4185-bc26-c4d7db028fa5" />

-This project explores that question by analysing **eight well-known drug molecules** using cheminformatics and molecular descriptors.
-Rather than looking at the molecules only as chemical structures, the analysis converts them into numerical representations that allow their structures, properties and biological activity to be compared computationally.
+This project explores how much we can learn about a drug from its molecular structure.
+I analysed 8 drug molecules, converted their structures into numerical fingerprints, measured their similarity, calculated key chemical properties, and tested their drug-likeness using Lipinski's Rule of Five.

+I then analysed EGFR inhibitor data from ChEMBL to explore whether molecular information can help explain biological activity.

 ### 📌 Key Finding

-The central finding is that **molecular structure provides valuable information about a compound, but it does not tell the complete story about biological potency**.
+The results show that molecular structure provides useful information, but it cannot fully explain how strongly a drug acts on a biological target.

 ---